rubensantibanezacosta/Common_ionic_Project/README.md

 On root path execute npm i,
 Then execute npm run update-launch to install packages and launch the project. or execute npm start if packages are installed.
-It demorates aproximetly 1 minute.
+It takes aproximetly 1 minute.

 You can login with credentials: